-It is important that we have vacant possession of the property which means no one must be living in your home when you return the keys.
+It is important that we have vacant possession of the property.
+This means no one must be living in your home when you return the keys.
 It is your responsibility to make sure it is empty.

-You must return all the keys you have for your home before 12 noon on the day your tenancy ends.
-You do not have to bring the keys to us in person – we can either leave a key safe for you to put the keys inside or send you a jiffy bag envelope for you to return the keys to us in.
-The envelope will need to be sent back to us recorded delivery to make sure they arrive safely the following day.
-Please be prompt as if they are returned late we will charge you rent up until the point the keys are received.
-If you do not return your keys on time or some are missing we will charge you for lock replacements.
+You must return all the keys you have for your home on the day your tenancy ends.
+You do not have to bring the keys to us in person – we can leave a key safe for you to put the keys inside.
+Please be prompt as if they are returned late, we will charge you rent up until the point the keys are received.
+If you do not return your keys on time or some are missing, we will charge you for lock replacements.

 Moving out checklist

-- Give us four weeks’ notice of your intention to leave.
+- Give us one calendar month's notice of your intention to leave.

 - Tell us where you are going so we can get in touch if we need to.

-- Inform the Council Tax office and Housing Benefit office that you are moving to make sure you continue to receive any benefits and are not charged Council Tax for the property.
+- Let the Council Tax office and Housing Benefit office know that you are moving.
+This will make sure you continue to receive any benefits and are not charged Council Tax for the property.

-- Arrange for the gas, electricity and water meters to be read or you may be charged for a period when you are not living there.
+- Arrange for the gas, electricity and water meters to be read.
+If you do not then you may be charged for a period when you are not living there.